lvxinfu/hw3/README.md

-### The Questions

-Consider the following:

-1. Is it possible to measure the quality of an arbitrary section of code?
+### 1. Is it possible to measure the quality of an arbitrary section of code?
 If so, how should we measure?
 If not, why not?

 Some my own thoughts after class of week 6.
 On the class, we learn some metrics to measure the code.